MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 #### Automated Processing

-- **⏰ Scheduled Updates**: Runs automatically via GitHub Actions
+- **Scheduled Updates**: Automated updates that the user can set.
+Runs automatically via GitHub Actions.

-- **📊 Multiple Source Integration**: Combines various threat intelligence feeds
+- **Multiple Source Integration**: Combines various IP blocklist feeds into a de-duplicated minimized VLSM list.

-- **🌐 Geographic Filtering**: Focuses on user-specified countries
+- **Geographic Filtering**: Lets the user specific as few or as many countries to filter the aggregated blocklist through.

-- **📐 CIDR Optimization**: Reduces blocklist size through subnet aggregation
+- **CIDR Optimization**: Reduces the total blocklist size through subnet aggregation in all blocklist generations.

 #### Firewall Compatibility

-- **🔥 OPNSense/pfSense**: Direct integration with firewall aliases
+- **OPNSense/pfSense**: This must work with firewall aliases on M0n0wall-based firewalls.

-- **🐧 iptables**: Compatible with Linux-based systems
+- **iptables**: The lists generated need to be compatible with Linux-based deployments as well.

-- **📡 OpenWRT**: Works with router-based implementations
+- **OpenWRT**: Support with other router-based operating systems

-- **🔧 Generic Format**: Standard CIDR notation for broad compatibility
+- **Generic Format**: Standard CIDR notation for broad compatibility

 #### Multiple Output Cusomizations

 Generated blocklists appear in the `./data/output` directory and include:

-- **🌍 Country-specific lists**: Separate files for each configured country
+- **Country-specific lists**: Separate files for each configured country

-- **📋 Aggregated formats**: Combined lists for multi-country deployments
+- **Aggregated formats**: Combined lists for multi-country deployments

 * * *